rizo/guitar-website/README.md

-# GUITAR: GUI Tool for Automata Representation
+# GUI Tool for Automata Representation

 The official page of the GUITAR project.